 Check over the amenities offered to see what you might need or if you have any additions that will need to be arranged for.

 Get a confirmation of attendance numbers to Mike to make sure that the appropriate amount of seating and other accommodations are ready.
-Full initial payment is due, see mike for the current total.
+Full initial payment is due, see Mike for the current total.

 Especially for large events, please have an invite list for the Museum to have on hand.
 This can be a list of those who will for sure be there, all possible, or at least an invite list.
 This list is meant to help filter who should, or more importantly, who should NOT be with your event.
 While the Museum can not guaranty who will enter the event, it will help.
 We can set up a table at the entrance for someone with your event to wait at to check people in.
 Perhaps a volunteer for business meetings, an usher for weddings, etc.

-All set-up arrivals can arrive as early as the time you arranged as the beginning of the rental time specified. (although, if there is no one that has confirmed to occupy the space earlier than that, you might be able to arrive earlier, but only with the consent of Mike) There will be Museum staff on hand to aid you if there are any questions, however, anything that you bring in on your own is your responsibility to arrange to be set-up, taken down, and removed after, the same goes for your caterer.
+All set-up arrivals can arrive as early as the time you arranged as the beginning of the rental time specified. (although, if there is no one that has confirmed to occupy the space earlier than that, you might be able to arrive earlier, but only with the consent of the Museum) There will be Museum staff on hand to aid you if there are any questions, however, anything that you bring in on your own is your responsibility to arrange to be set-up, taken down, and removed after, the same goes for your caterer.
 The Museum is only responsible for setting-up, taking down, and cleaning of Museum property, or property rented through the Museum.
 The end of your paid rental time is considered when the last take-down person leaves, not just when the event is over.
 If the Museum remains open longer than the initial expectation due to guests/your take-down crew, that time will be added to your rental total, the same applies to bartending hours.

 Please note: While the Museum anticipates that Museum and rented property may need to be cleaned.
 General cleaning is considered wiping down, general vacuuming, and minor spot cleaning.
 Any Museum or rented property damaged or left in worse than general cleaning condition may be subject to a cleaning or replacement charge.
 To help prevent this, check with the staff member on site before leaving if all is satisfactory.